bytecodealliance/sightglass/docs/next.md

 Build a Dockerfile into a Wasm benchmark:

 ```
-benchmarks-next/build.sh path/to/benchmark/directory/
+benchmarks/build.sh path/to/benchmark/directory/
 ```

-The [benchmarks-next/build-all.sh](../benchmarks-next/build-all.sh) script iterates over the Dockerfiles in `benchmarks-next` to build all of the included benchmarks.
+The [benchmarks/build-all.sh](../benchmarks/build-all.sh) script iterates over the Dockerfiles in `benchmarks` to build all of the included benchmarks.

 Then, measure how long an engine takes to compile, instantiate, and execute a Wasm benchmark: